boldsuck/haveno-docs/docs/haveno-ui/DirectBindTor.md

 `gpg --verify haveno-linux-deb.zip.sig && sha512sum haveno-linux-deb.zip`

 3. Extract the archive: right-click on the downloaded .zip (eg: /home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb.zip), click “Extract Here”<br>
-4. Install the .deb: open the newly extracted folder `/home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb/` and in a terminal window, type sudo dpkg -i (with a trailing space) and then drag the .deb installer from the folder into the terminal to complete the filepath (eg: for Haveno-reto v1.0.18, it should be<br>
+4. Install the .deb: open the newly extracted folder<br>
+`/home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb/` and in a terminal window, type sudo dpkg -i (with a trailing space) and then drag the .deb installer from the folder into the terminal to complete the filepath (eg: for Haveno-reto v1.0.18, it should be:<br>
 `sudo dpkg -i '/home/user/.tb/tor-browser/Browser/Downloads/haveno-linux-deb/haveno-v1.0.18-linux-x86_64-installer.deb`<br>
 Press enter, Haveno-reto should be installed to /opt/haveno/.
-If it fails because of missing dependencies, run the command `sudo apt install -f` to download and install the missing dependencies and then try the original sudo dpkg -i '[...].deb' command again.
+If it fails because of missing dependencies, run the command `sudo apt install -f` to download and install the missing dependencies and then try the original `sudo dpkg -i '[...].deb'` command again.

 ??? info "Alternative install in a terminal window"
-    (I prefer to have everything in the User Downloads folder)<br>
+    Hint: I prefer to have everything in the User Downloads folder<br>
     `cd /home/user/.tb/tor-browser/Browser/Downloads/`<br>
     `gpg --verify haveno-linux-deb.zip.sig && sha512sum haveno-linux-deb.zip`<br>
     `unzip haveno-linux-deb.zip -d /home/user/Downloads/Haveno`<br>